 I recently took part in the Angra Museum’s International Women’s Day Luncheon in conjunction with my Seven Social Sins exhibition currently on display.
-While I knew March was considered Women’s History month, I was unaware March 8, was International Women’s Day until I was asked to take part in the museum’s event.
+I knew March was considered Women’s History month, but I was unaware March 8, was International Women’s Day until I was asked to take part in the museum’s event.

-However, it was an opportunity for more people to view my work, and I was able to meet a more nice and interesting creative humans.
-In all honesty, I my artist talk left something to be desired.
+However, it was an opportunity for more people to view my work, and I was able to meet a more nice, interesting, and creative humans.
+In all honesty, my artist talk left something to be desired.
 I suppose that was due to a combination of my difficulty speaking about my conceptual mixed media works, and the obvious language barrier.

 Luckily, people were still very cordial despite my shortcomings, and additionally, the aforementioned event coordinator was able to speak on my behalf about my works in Portuguese—for which, I am very grateful.